a-bangk/snippets.eu/README.md

 ## About

-Snippets is an knowledge aggregator where information is linked to its source, can be tagged to organized and searched and shareable with other users.
+Snippets is a knowledge aggregator where information is always linked to its source, can be tagged to organized, searched and shareable with others.

 Development has four progression paths:

 1. Refactor and clean up the current Flask and Jinja2 version.
 2. Automate deployment and hosting on local and remote servers.
-3. Refactor to use an API backend with a React frontend.
+3. Refactor to use an API backend apps or web frontend.
 4. Implement new features and use cases.

+## Running Locally

+Requires a connection to a database to run.
+Currently uses snippets_test_a run locally.

 ## User Management from Flask Shell